Gitrohinihub/Advanced-SQL-Sales-Performance-and-Business-Analysis/README.md

 A company wants to understand its sales performance, customer behavior, and product contribution to make better business decisions.
 The objective is to analyze historical sales data and answer key business questions related to trends, growth, performance, contribution, and segmentation using SQL.

-🔍 What Business Areas the Case Study Cover
+🔍 What Business Areas Does the Case Study Cover?
 Your case study solves problems in **five business areas**:

 ---